zuriknet/portfolio-astro/src/content/work/verizon.md

   - Custom API Development
 ---

-I developed an custom intranet solution as well micro web-services for each of the different services that the intranet provide.
-Designed and developed company acronym tool, find-it-fast tool RedZone Frontend and RedZone API.
-A custom api which drives a frontend and database which serves over 4,000 field engineers vluable, emergency data 24 hours and day, 7 days a week for all business and wireless equipment orders.
+Designed and developed company Intranet, micro-sites, web services (rest api's), web applications and full-stack solutions for Verizon CEE organization.
+Setup Git repository and configured CI/CD.
+Configured vSphere LAMP environment and taught web development to two teams of interns.

+Help scrums to collect user stories from the team.
+Constructed flowchart based on stories collected.
+Built site information architecture and began planning the research and development phase while recording into Confluence & Jira.
+Completed construction of the draft build, moved to UAT and help testing.
+Once testing was complete, moved to PROD we launched the Intranet and tools.
+Began development on the additional web tools which made up the Intranet and began collecting data on the new tools.
+Collected fantastic results, improved productivity and reduced time spent searching for needed documents and support links.

-Later RedZone became golden source provider for RedZone Data throughout all applications within Verion so the data was consolidated and the application integrated into Verizon.com.
+Later RedZone API became golden source for RedZone Data within Verion's internal app suite, consolidated and the application integrated into Verizon.com and other Verizon website.

-I also designed and created a QA Request Tool which gathered information from Field Engineers needed to spot check an ISPEC and provided the QA Engineers a method for recording their spot checks in a single place that records notes and keeps the reporter, the team and managers updated with what everyone is doing via email and an interactive web user interface.
+Also designed and developed the QA Request Tool which was a custom full stack solution using Strapi on the backend and Next.js on the frontend.
+This tool collected form data from the frontend and stored the data into MySQL database.
+The backend API was created using Strpi API for ease of customization in the future.

-During my tenure at Verizon I had the privalage to teach 2 groups of 2 high-school and 2 college level interns at Verizon where I instructed them how to create a web application with HTML, CSS, JavaScript / jQuery, PHP / Laravel and STRAPI Api's.
-Within 1 month the students helped me create a web form which can send the form data to a MySQL database and store the values inside of the database table and then renders that data onto a webpage.
-The students created their own presentations and delivered a presentation of a functional web applications to a large group of 20 Verizon employees.
+During my tenure at Verizon I also had the privalage to teach 2 groups of 2 high-school and 2 college level interns web development and web application development with HTML, CSS, JavaScript / jQuery, Astro/JSX/TypeScript / PHP / Laravel and STRAPI Api's .
+Within 1 month the students helped me create a web form which can send the form data to a MySQL database and store the values inside of the database table and renders the data onto a webpage.
+The students created their own presentations and delivered a presentation of a functional web applications to a large group of 50 Verizon employees.

+Verizon provided me with the tools that I needed to succeed and to create truly amazing thing